Keyboard shortcuts

 Your free pages

-- You have full access to all features — PDF export, DOCX, HTML, transcription, diagrams, and accessibility checking.
+• You have full access to all features — PDF export, DOCX, HTML, transcription, figures, and accessibility checking.

-- When you've used your free pages, subscribe to the Scribe plan ($49/year) for 250 pages per week.
+• When you've used your free pages, subscribe to the Individual plan ($59/year) for 100 pages per week.

 For details on available plans, see Plans & Pricing.